rebecavalverde/help-docs/docs/en/editor/romanNumerals.md

 ---
-title: Add roman numeral notaiton
+title: Add roman numeral notation
 description: Select the position you want to bind with a chord, click on the Roman Numeral button, and just type it.
 nav: editor
 pid: romanNumerals